LCC-CIT/CIS195-CourseMaterials/LabStarters/Lab04/Lab4Instructions.md

 1. Create a *external style sheet* (.css file) with:
    - At least eight rules.
    - At least four different kinds of selectors (element, class, id, contextual, etc.).
-   - At least eight different property types.
+   - At least four different property types.
 2. Link the external style sheet to every HTML page in your site.
    - Each HTML page should be affected by at least one of the style rules in the external style sheet.
 3. Add at least one *embedded style* to at least four of your pages.